hoanKma/react-flow-glory/README.md

-# React Flow - Glory App
+# React Flow - Demo APT App

 ### Features of the mindmap include